 - Bronchi: The airways of your lungs are known as bronchi, which when restricted, can lead to a wide variety of respiratory problems.

-Most stent placement procedures are minimally invasive, meaning that your doctor at Alabama Coastal Radiology will be able to insert them using a few tiny incisions near the affected artery.
+Most stent placement procedures are minimally invasive, meaning that your doctor at Alabama Coastal Radiology, P.C. will be able to insert them using a few tiny incisions near the affected artery.
 Occasionally, your surgeon may also choose to utilize an imaging guide such as an endoscope or an angiogram to assist them in locating the blockage.